OLIMEX/AgonLight2/SOFTWARE/README.md

    4.1.
 Compile and Upload the firmware (Agon Quark VDP)

    4.1.1.
 Open the sketch /2-AgonLight2-VDP-104/Source/Video/video.ino (the provided one is version 1.04, for the latest one check https://github.com/breakintoprogram/agon-vdp )

    4.1.2 Go to "Main menu -> Tools -> Board -> ESP32 Arduino" and select "ESP32 Dev Module"

    4.1.3.
 Plug the USB to the AgonLight2 board

    4.1.4.
 In Device manager you can see the COM# at which our device has connected

    4.1.5.
 Go to "Main menu -> Tools -> Port" select the one ESP32 has connected

    4.1.6.
 Go to "Main menu -> Tools -> PSRAM" select Enabled

    4.1.7.
 Compile and Upload (every time after opening the project in Arduino the first compilation is VERY slow - be patient)

    4.2 (optional) If you don't want to compile the source code you can just upload the binary

 **For the Agon Quark MOS on the eZ80 chip:**

+1. Usually you can update the MOS without the need of programmer (the board needs to have MOS 1.02).
+Follow the instructions in /1-SD-card-contents/mos/README.txt - https://github.com/OLIMEX/AgonLight2/tree/main/SOFTWARE/1-SD-card-contents/mos

-1. If there is no MOS at all or it's older than 1.02 you must have "ZILOG eZ80F92" programmer and have to install IDE:
+2. If there is no MOS at all or it's older than 1.02 you must have "ZILOG eZ80F92" programmer and have to install IDE:

-    1.1.
+2.1.
 Download "ZDS II - eZ80Acclaim!" from here: https://zilog.com/index.php?option=com_zcm&task=view&soft_id=54&Itemid=74 (tested with 5.3.5 but should work with newer versions)

-    1.2.
+ 2.2.
 Install the IDE and run it

-    1.3.
+   2.3.
 Go to "Main menu -> File -> Open Project" and navigate to  "3-AgonLight2-MOS-104/MOS.zdsproj" (the provided versions is 1.04, for the latest one check https://github.com/breakintoprogram/agon-mos )

-    1.4.
+    2.4.
 Build the project (F7)

-    1.5.
+  2.5.
 Connect the programmer to the ZDI connector on the AgonLight2 board

-    1.6.
+   2.6.
 Go to "Main menu -> Debug -> Download the code"

-    1.7.
+    2.7.
 When the download is complete go again to "Main menu --> Debug --> Stop Debugging" (SHIFT + F5)

-    1.8.
+   2.8.
 Disconnect the programmer from the board

-2. If there is MOS 1.02 and you want to update it to a newer version you can still use the method described above but you can also do it from the console on the AgonLight2 board itself without the need of the programmer and IDE